Baptist Lui Ming Choi Secondary School

-Baptist Lui Ming Choi Secondary School (BLMCSS) (浸信會呂明才中學) is a secondary school in Sha Tin, Hong Kong, near Lek Yuen Estate.
-It was established in 1978 by the Hong Kong Baptist Convention.
+Baptist Lui Ming Choi Secondary School (BLMCSS) (浸信會呂明才中學) is a secondary school in Hong Kong located in 11 Yuen Wo Road, Hong Kong with a primary section, Baptist Lui Ming Choi Primary School.
+It was established in 1978 by the Baptist Convention of Hong Kong.
 Situated in the new town of Sha Tin, the school is a co-educational grammar school offering education at the first to sixth form levels education in Hong Kong.
 English is the major medium of instruction whereas Cantonese are used for subjects like Chinese Language, Chinese History, Chinese Literature, Liberal Studies, Visual Arts, Physical Education.
 In junior forms, Mandarin Chinese is also taught.
-The school has mission in providing an all-round education based on Christian values by nurturing their moral, intellectual, physical, social, aesthetic and spiritual skills, knowledge and attitude.
 It is a band 1 school.